reconhub/aweek/README.md

 ## Vignettes

-An overview and examples of *rw* are provided in the vignettes:
+An overview and examples of *aweek* are provided in the vignettes:

 …